mth/yeti/doc/intro.rst

     public class CallYeti {
         public static void main(String[] args) {
             // use the static field
-            io.println.apply("Yeti!");
+            io.println._.apply("Yeti!");
         }

-        static {
-            // ensure that the module is initialised io.eval();
     }

-    }
+Functions published from structure-valued modules, which are not closures are compiled into public inner classes with _ field being an constant function instance.
+It is not recommended to rely on this behavior as it depends on compiler optimisations that may change in the future.

-Modules with structure values have static fields generated for each of the structure fields.
+Modules with structure values will also have static fields generated for each of the constant structure fields that are not non-closure function.

 Compiler uses this to optimise the module imports.

 Alternative way would be to access the structure returned by the eval call::